San Jose, Nueva Ecija: Japanese occupation

 Upon the outbreak of World War II on December 8, 1941, San Jose became an evacuation center for refugees from neighboring provinces especially those from Manila and its suburbs.
 The town was bombed by two Japanese planes on December 23, 1941.
-The terror-stricken populace, who suffered heavy casualties, fled to the remotest barrios of San Jose.
-An emergency government was established in the barrio of Porais with Basilio Duran as Mayor, appointed by the military forces of the Commonwealth Government.
-The emergency government existed for a short time, due to the arrival of the Japanese Imperial Forces on January 26, 1942.

-An emergency government, under the control of the Japanese Imperial Forces, was likewise established in Porais with Matias Bautista as Mayor.
-Due to the non-cooperation of Bautista, the Japanese army replaced him with Anastacio Bascos.
+The terrified populace, who suffered heavy casualties, fled to the remotest barrios of San Jose, while a provisional government operated in the barrio of Porais under Basílio Durán as Mayor, appointed by the military forces of the Commonwealth Government.
+This provisional local government existed only briefly due to the arrival of the Japanese Imperial Forces on January 26, 1942, who then established a rival provisional government with Matías Bautista as Mayor.
+After his refusal to cooperate, the Japanese replaced him with Anastacio Bascos.
 Engr.
-Casimiro Panajon succeeded him, but was later murdered by the Japanese for his non-collaboration with them and his guerilla activities.
+Casimiro Panajon succeeded him, but was later murdered by the Japanese for non-collaboration with them and his guerrilla activities.

-During the liberation, Anselmo Patacsil, Pedro Del Pilar and Basilio Duran were appointed in succession as Mayors by the PCAU (Philippine Civil Affairs Unit).
-Each served for a short period in 1945–1946.
-They once more strived for the re-organization of the municipal government in cooperation with officials to coordinate the work of the PCAU.
-These persons helped in the establishment of emergency hospitals, the North Provincial High School and the re-opening of elementary schools.
+During the Liberation of the Philippines in 1945, Anselmo Patacsil, Pedro del Pilar and Basílio Durán were appointed in succession as Mayors by the Philippine Civil Affairs Unit (PCAU).
+Each served for a short period from 1945 to 1946, working to re-organise the municipal government in cooperation with the PCAU.
+They helped in the establishment of emergency hospitals, the North Provincial High School, and the re-opening of elementary schools.

 Philippine independence

-After Philippine independence in 1946, Alfonso Villamar was elected Mayor with Paulino Margarejo as his Vice Mayor, (1947–1951).
-Among their achievements were the maintenance of evacuees, pacification campaign, rehabilitation of devastated government building, the establishment of a fire department and a municipal library and the improvement of roads.
+After Philippine independence in July 1946, Alfonso Villamar was elected Mayor with Paulino Margarejo as his Vice-Mayor (1947–1951).
+Among their achievements were the maintenance of evacuees, a pacification campaign, rehabilitation of devastated government buildings, the establishment of a fire department and a municipal library, and the improvement of roads.

 Creation of Llanera

-In 1954, the barrios of Bagumbayan (townsite), Andres Bonifacio, Caridad, San Mauricio (portion), Parang Manga (portion), Santa Barbara, Floridablanca, Gomez, San Francisco, and Victoria were separated to form the town of Llanera along with some territory from Talavera and Rizal.
+In 1954, the barrios of Bagumbayan (townsite), Andres Bonifacio, Caridad, San Mauricio (portion), Parang Manga (portion), Santa Barbara, Floridablanca, Gomez, San Francisco, and Victoria were separated to form the town of Llanera along with some territories excised from Talavera and Rizal.